 So, what are some of your “must-watch” Korean movies?

-Although these movies may be hard to find– along with their English subtitles, it’s worth taking the time to look for and watch them; but, if you’re having trouble finding what you’re looking for, then leave me a comment, and I’ll try to help.
+Although these movies may be hard to find– along with their English subtitles, it’s worth taking the time to look for and watch them; but, if you’re having trouble finding what you’re looking for, then leave me a comment.
+I’ll try to help.

 P.S.: Want more Korean movies?
 No problem.
-I have a second and a third (and a fourth) Korean movie list, with even more must-watch Korean movies from rom coms to horror flicks to action-packed blockbusters and even mysteries.
+I have even more must-watch Korean movies from rom coms to horror flicks to action-packed blockbusters and even mysteries.